trinhthechuong/Compared_performane/README.md

 ## Overview

-This repository offers a Python package for comparing the performance of machine learning models through statistical tests.
+This repository offers a Python `Statistical_test` package for comparing the performance of machine learning models through statistical tests.
 Two approaches are implemented: Bayesian estimation and the Wilcoxon signed-rank test.

 ## Code example
 ```python